16srivarshitha/Analysing-Genre-Preferences/README.md

 # Analysing-Genre-Preferences
 ## Table of Contents
-- Dataset Generation
+- Dataset Generation : The Datast consists of popular songs and their audio features from 1965 to 2023.
+This was generated using Spotify API.
-- Methods Used
+- Methods Used :
-- Objective
+- Objective :
 - Observations
 - Conclusions
   <!--What was your motivation?
 Why did you build this project?